Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

+Symmetry analysis can be also applied to the high-field weakly ferromagnetic phase that is stable only in a small pocket of the $B$--$T$ phase diagram.
+Since the applied magnetic fields introduce only a moderate energy scale, one may assume that the propagation vector in the fundamental cubic lattice remains identical, i.e.\ (0\,0\,1)$_{c}$.
+As (0.5\,0.5\,0)$_{m}$ does not exhibit a weakly ferromagnetic component we obtain thus (0\,0\,1)$_m$ as the propagation vector in monoclinic units.
 The symmetry analysis is more simple for the (0\,0\,1)$_m$ case, which corresponds to the zone center $\Gamma$ in the primitive $P2_1/n$ lattice.
-According to representation analysis~\cite{fullprof} or to the maximum magnetic subgroup analysis~\cite{maxmag}, there are two possible magnetic structures describing the magnetic moments at the two sites (0,0,0) and (0.5,0.5,0.5) in $P2_1/n$.
+According to representation analysis~\cite{Carvajal1993} or to the maximum magnetic subgroup analysis~\cite{maxmag}, there are two possible magnetic structures describing the magnetic moments at the two sites (0,0,0) and (0.5,0.5,0.5) in $P2_1/n$.
 In magnetic space group $P2_1'/c'$ moments are $(m_x,m_y,m_z)$ and $(m_x,-m_y,m_z)$, respectively.
 In $P2_1/c$, moments are $(m_x,m_y,m_z)$ and $(-m_x,m_y,-m_z)$, respectively.
-This can be easily understood because the glide mirror plane transforms the $m_x$,$m_z$ and $m_y$ components differently.
+This can be easily understood because the glide-mirror plane transforms the $m_x$,$m_z$ and $m_y$ components differently.
 It is obvious that there is a weak ferromagnetic moment in both cases, which is inconsistent with the drop of magnetic susceptibility at low fields applied along the cubic [1\,1\,1]$_c$ direction, see Fig.~\ref{fig:chi}.
-This corroborates the conclusion that the low-field magnetic structure exhibits the (0.5\,0.5\,0)$_m$ propagation vector.
+This further corroborates our conclusion that the low-field magnetic structure exhibits the (0.5\,0.5\,0)$_m$ propagation vector.
 However, this weak ferromagnetism can perfectly explain the anomalous magnetoelastic effects appearing at larger fields, as discussed in section~\ref{MS}.
-Since this phase is accompanied with a strong elongation parallel to the field, the magnetic structure of this phase must correspond to $P2_1'/c'$ which exhibits a weak ferromagnetic moment parallel to the monoclinic $c_m$ direction.
+Because this phase is accompanied with a strong elongation parallel to the field, the magnetic structure of this phase must correspond to $P2_1'/c'$ which exhibits a weak ferromagnetic moment parallel to the monoclinic $c_m$ direction.
 This magnetic structure is illustrated in Fig.~\ref{fig:struc}(a).

 When the weakly ferromagnetic phase with alignment of $c_m$ directions along the field is left towards higher temperatures, the elongation is only slowly reverted and full conversion requires heating above the 77\,K phase transition, as it is discussed above.
-However, when the temperature is lowered, the abrupt appearance of the triclinic distortion favors a step-wise rearrangement.
+However, when the temperature is lowered, the abrupt appearance of the triclinic distortion associated with the low-field magnetic structure favors a step-wise rearrangement.
 In addition, the magnetic field in the ordered state favors domains with the staggered moments pointing perpendicular to it.